-‘How Happy I Was If I Could Forget’ by Emily Dickinson is a two-stanza work where the narrator takes the reader through a series of confusing verb tenses and language choices to represent the overall lack of clarity she has for the memory that she wishes she “could forget.”
+‘How Happy I Was If I Could Forget’ is a two-stanza work where the narrator takes the reader through a series of confusing verb tenses and language choices to represent the overall lack of clarity she has for the memory that she wishes she “could forget.”
 The cyclical state of the stanzas’ disorganization, additionally, reflects that the narrator feels trapped in her confused loop from the memory, and the reader could finish ‘How Happy I Was If I Could Forget’ without knowing what the troubling memory is.
 This is yet another method of revealing the narrator’s confusion over the memory.
 Just as she does not know how to treat the memory, the reader does not know solid details about the memory.
 From start to finish then, this is a work that is structured perfectly to share and represent the narrator’s confusion.

 How Happy I Was If I Could Forget Analysis